 From businesses to parking facilities, here are some of the main industries where you’ll find bollards:

-- Government buildings: Legislative buildings, courthouses, police stations, fire departments and ambulance garages all use bollards to protect property and identify traffic flow.
+Legislative buildings, courthouses, police stations, fire departments and ambulance garages all use bollards to protect property and identify traffic flow.
 At all levels, the government takes increased terrorist risk seriously and protects its facilities with safe and secure bollards.

 Benefits of using bollards for government buildings include keeping visitors safe when touring government buildings and prohibiting vehicle access from restricted areas.
 Recommended types of bollards for government buildings differ depending on the area, but you likely will want a stronger crash-rated bollard, such as a safety or security bollard.
-Keep in mind you can always add a cast iron bollard cover to maintain aesthetic and safety requirements.
+Keep in mind, you can always add a cast-iron bollard cover to maintain aesthetic and safety requirements.

-- Transportation centers: Airports, railway stations and public transit depots experience a high daily traffic flow of people and vehicles.
+Airports, railway stations and public transit depots experience a high daily traffic flow of people and vehicles.
 Taxis shuttle passengers to and from long-distance travel vehicles like planes, trains and buses.
 Every transportation center will need to incorporate bollards to separate and organize safe traffic flow.

 Bollards are beneficial to transportation centers because they regulate pathways, directions and designated areas to prevent vehicle accidents and assist passengers in finding their gates or stations, which also helps employees regulate safety and security.
 Security bollards are the best type for transportation centers because they’re heavy-duty, high-impact and long-lasting.

-- Warehouses: Thousands of warehouses across the nation need bollards to protect shipping and receiving bays.
+Thousands of warehouses across the nation need bollards to protect shipping and receiving bays.
 Benefits of using bollards in warehouses include protection from accidental or intentional crashes, designation of areas and direction and subsequent prevention of accidents involving heavy machinery.

 Safety and security bollards are the best types to use in warehouses, directing truckers on where to load and when to stop.
 Many warehouse bollards are lighted or highly reflective, so they’re instantly spottable in headlights and mirrors.

-- Toll booths: Toll booths are one of the highest-risk workplaces when it comes to moving vehicles.
+Toll booths are one of the highest-risk workplaces when it comes to moving vehicles.
 Booths are situated in or near tunnels, on bridges and in parking lots.
 Drivers approaching toll booths are easily distracted, which can cause quick collisions.
 Next time you’re at a toll booth, take a look.
 You’re sure to see bollard protection.

-- Shopping malls: You’re probably at the mall on a regular basis.
+You’re probably at the mall on a regular basis.
 When was the last time you stopped to see how many bollards are in place?
 They’re guarding the cart stand and blocking the base of outdoor escalators.
 Bollards stand at intersections and protect building corners.
 You’ll likely even notice bollards in front of garbage and recycling containers.

 Malls need bollards to maintain traffic flow, provide directional regulation, protect sites during temporary events and stop crashes.
 An additional benefit of permanent bollards in malls is the prevention of raiding and thieving in luxury stores.
 Security bollards can be used as permanent fixtures and removable bollards are ideal for temporary events.

-- Restaurants and boutiques: The next time you’re parking at your favorite shop or eatery, notice the bollards all around you.
+The next time you’re parking at your favorite shop or eatery, notice the bollards all around you.
 Most will have a decorative flair to hide their practical purpose.
 Parking spots and sidewalks creatively coexist with bollards to make sure the interaction between people and products is safe and secure.

 Food businesses and storefronts need bollards to regulate traffic, provide entrance indicators and keep cars from accidental or intentional crashes into the buildings.
 Bollards benefit restaurants and boutiques by serving as stable, permanent barriers, directing and protecting vehicles and customers and preventing robberies.
 For optimal protection, security bollards are the best business choice.

-- Stadiums and entertainment venues: Large venues mean bollards everywhere.
+Large venues mean bollards everywhere.
 Stadiums need functional bollards to do more than regulate where cars park and people exit.
 They also let queues line up in an orderly fashion and designate event security.

 In addition to these benefits, bollards protect high-risk areas from intentional intrusion and prevent mass injuries from out-of-control vehicles.
 For maximum security and protection, the recommended bollard types for stadiums are safety and security bollards.